-Through our blended learning approach, all children in Key Stage 1 and Key Stage 2 have access to a virtual learning environment which they can access both at school and home in order to develop and deepen their maths skills.
+All children have access to a virtual learning environment which they can access both at school and home in order to develop and deepen their maths skills.

 The school also has a central Learning Hub with timetabled computer access.
 It is resourced to accommodate a class of children for their maths lessons.
-There is also access to Chrome Books and Ipad's in order to support the teaching and learning of maths within the classroom environment as well.
+There is also access to sets of Ipad's within each key-stage in order to support the teaching and learning of maths within the classroom environment as well.

-Assessment
+Assessment: